Kenny254/Google-script/README.md

 # Google-script
-Duplicate google docs from a template and populate data in a spreadsheet
+Duplicate google docs from a template and populate data in a spreadsheet.
+More help from https://jeffreyeverhart.com